zuri-lang/zurilang.org/src/standard/markdown.md

 - enable/disable rules
 - add/replace rules
 - allow assign rules to additional named chains (in the same)
-- cacheing lists of active rules
+- caching lists of active rules
 You will not need use this class directly until write plugins.
 For simple rules control use [[markdown.disable]], [[markdown.enable]] and [[markdown.use]].